FBI analysis fingers Russian spy agencies for U.S. election hacks

 Much of the information provided in the report is not new, the source said, reflecting the difficulty of publicly attributing cyber attacks without revealing classified sources and methods used by the government.

-Some senior Republican leaders in the U.S. Congress have expressed outrage at Russian interference in America's elections, diverging from their own party's president-elect.
+Some senior Republican leaders in the U.S. Congress have expressed outrage at what they called Russian interference in America's elections, diverging from their own party's president-elect.

 Throughout the raucous campaign, a steady stream of leaked Democratic emails clouded the candidacy of party nominee Hillary Clinton.
 In the aftermath of her defeat, Democrats have accused Russia.
 Meantime, Trump has questioned whether Russia was truly at fault and told the Democrats to get over it.